What Requirements Are Needed for an AFSL?

 These Responsible Manager requirements ensure compliance with ASIC’s standards for competency and integrity.

-• Past criminal records
+• Past criminal records and financial history

 Compliance and Risk Management Requirements